Josh Kappler

 Forced tool_use with Zod-to-JSON-schema for ~40-field structured extraction: credit snapshot, capital structure, financials, covenants, management, comps, scenarios

-Durable pipeline orchestration via Vercel Workflow DevKit — parse, analysis, research, internal memo, and external memo each run as a step with its own 800s budget
+Durable pipeline orchestration via Vercel Workflow DevKit: parse, analysis, research, internal memo, and external memo each run as a step with its own 800s budget

 Multi-format export: PDF via @sparticuz/chromium + puppeteer-core (Vercel-compatible headless Chromium), Excel with ExcelJS formulas and sensitivity tables, DOCX, ZIP bundle

-02Autonomous Security Agent
+03Autonomous Security Agent

 autohack

 A 5-package TypeScript monorepo that polls four bounty platforms, spawns hour-long Claude sessions to hunt for vulnerabilities, validates its own findings through adversarial review, and submits reports without human intervention.
 A separate Sonnet pass compresses verbose findings before submission.
 The system writes hunt outcomes, near-misses, and triager feedback to a JSON memory store so every future session starts with context from every past one.
+The same harness also runs a bounty agent on the Algora platform: it spawns Claude Code sessions for long autonomous runs, executes the test suite, opens PRs, and addresses review feedback on its own.

 TypeScriptAnthropic SDKNext.js 15SQLiteDrizzletRPC